 Learn how to analyze POC data too

-CloudShare tracks the progress of POCs and presents dashboards enabling managers to track the status of POCs, total activity time for each, and much more.
+CloudShare tracks the progress of POCs and presents dashboards enabling managers to track the status of virtual POCs, total activity time for each, and much more.